SenthilNayagan/senthilnayagan.github.io/_posts/devops/infrastructure-as-code/terraform/2022-08-20-terraform-basics.markdown

 }
 ```

-The PROVIDER above is the name of the *prodiver* (e.g., aws).
+The PROVIDER above is the name of the *provider* (e.g., aws).
 The TYPE is the type of *resource* to create in that provider (e.g., instance, which represents an EC2 instance).
 The NAME is the *identifier* we can use throughout the Terraform code to refer to this resource.
 The CONFIG consists of one or more arguments that are specific to that resource (e.g., ami = "ami-1fc93908a9403").

 For instance, the **aws_instance** resource has many different arguments, but for now, we only need to set the following:

 - **`ami`**: The Amazon Machine Image (AMI) to run on the EC2 instance.
 - **`instance_type`**: The type of EC2 Instance that will be used.
 Each EC2 Instance type has a different amount of CPU, memory, disk space, and networking capacity.
-We uses `t2.micro` instance.
+We use `t2.micro` instance.
 T2 instances are available to use in the [AWS Free Tier](http://aws.amazon.com/free){:target="_blank"}, which includes 750 hours of Linux and Windows `t2.micro` instances each month for one year for new AWS customers.

 An example of a simple configuration is as follows: